Take your middle school students from Sixth through Eighth Grades with our Preparatory Unit Program Tools.

 I understand how I could teach history and science with books, but what about Language Arts?

-If you have another grammar or spelling program that you are already using, no problem!
-You can use the Preparatory Unit Program for language arts OR use it with another program you are already using.
+If you have another Language Arts program that you are already using, no problem!
+You can use the Preparatory Unit Program Tools history, science, fine arts, and language arts OR use it with another program you already have on your shelf.

-Our Preparatory Unit Program includes nine historical units and one resource unit covering from Ancients through Modern.
-It also includes a 100+ page Teacher’s Manual, a download of customizable forms, graphic organizers and other resources, and a digital file of nine printable, cut-apart history bookmarks corresponding to our nine historical units.
+Our digital Preparatory Unit Program Tools include nine historical units and one resource unit covering from Ancients through Modern.
+Each unit has a 3-10 page Teacher’s Overview of the most notable people and events of that time period.
+Our Preparatory Unit Program Tools also includes a 100+ page Teacher’s Manual, customizable forms, graphic organizers and other resources, and nine printable, cut-apart history bookmarks corresponding to our nine historical units.

-This well-rounded Preparatory Unit Program also includes map activities, ideas for mini- and lapbooks, writing assignments and topics for further research.
+Our Preparatory Unit Program Tools also include map activities, topic ideas for mini- and lapbooks, writing assignments, and ideas for further research.

 Note: This is a digital product.
 We’ll send you the download link as soon as we receive your payment.

-How do I use the Preparatory Unit Program?
+How do I use the Preparatory Unit Program Tools?

 - Choose a few English skills you want to work on for each week from our checklists

-- Have your students’ narrate over their reading
+- Have your students narrate over their reading (orally or in writing)

-- Journal what your students read and do.
+- Journal what you and your students read and do.